 When designing your home office coffee corner, you may opt to include a small relaxation area for your coffee breaks.
 Including comfortable furniture will help you recharge and re-energize before facing the next task.
 You can include a comfy sofa or a rocking chair alongside a coffee table.
 Having a creatively designed mini-shelf can be a plus since you’ll have space to stash your coffee ingredients and other items.

 If you’re a bit short on your budget, this DIY guide from OBN can help you give a makeover to your coffee table affordably.
-Of course, the types and size of furniture you include will depend on the space you have.
+Of course, the types and sizes of furniture you include will depend on the space you have.

 5. Coffee Mugs and Other Paraphernalia